Photo Source: Hamed Saber - Flickr Creative Commons

 Map Source: People Group location: IMB.
 Map geography: ESRI / GMI.
 Map design: Joshua Project.

 |Christian Adherents:||3.50 %|

 |Online Audio NT:||No|

 Prior to the Arab invasions, the Persian religion was Zoroastrianism.
 This religion taught that there was an eternal struggle between the forces of good and evil.
-Shia Islam became the national religion of Persia in the sixteenth century, at which time the ulama (clergy) began playing an important role in both the social and political lives of the people.
-Today, most Iranians are officially Shia Muslims of the Ithna Ashari branch, and are radical in their adherence to Islamic laws and principles.
+Shia Islam became the national religion of Iran in the sixteenth century, at which time the ulama (clergy) began playing an important role in both the social and political lives of the people.
+Today, most Persians are Shia Muslims of the Ithna Ashari branch, and are radical in their adherence to Islamic laws and principles.
 Thanks to the excess of the Iranian government, a high percentage of Persians are secularized and tired of forced religion.
 The Lord is growing his Church in Iran, and many have come to faith in recent years.
 Unfortunately, this does not seem to be affecting Persians in other Muslim countries including Kuwait.

 Persians need their spiritual eyes will be opened.
 Some are staunch Shia Muslims while others are secularized.
 Both groups need to understand the value of Jesus Christ, the only Savior.

 Pray for Persian believers from Iran to take Christ to Persians in other countries including Kuwait.
 Pray for a spiritual hunger among the Persian diaspora that will result in a movement to Christ in Kuwait.
 Pray for the Lord to show himself powerful and loving to the Persians in Kuwait.